gromacs/gromacs/docs/dev-manual/tools.rst

   before every commit to check for formatting issues.
 See :doc:`code-formatting` for details.

-``docs/doxygen/includesorter.py``
-  This Python script sorts and reformats #include directives according to the guidelines at :doc:`includestyle`.
-Details are documented on a separate page (with the whole suite of Python scripts used for source code checks): :ref:`dev-include-sorter`.

 include directive checker
   In its present form, the above include sorter script cannot be conveniently applied in the formatting script.
 To check for issues, it is instead integrated into